thegreenwebfoundation/developer-docs/src/docs/carbon-txt/explainer/carbon-txt-validator-architecture.md

 ![Context - a user sends a domain to lookup to the carbon.txt validator, which then fetches the carbon.txt file from that domain.
 The validator sends back validation results to the user.](https://carbon-txt-validator.readthedocs.io/en/latest/_images/1-a-context.jpg)

-The context view demonstrate how we expect the the validator to be used by end-users.
+The context view demonstrate how we expect the validator to be used by end-users.

 These might be people using the validator via the [carbon.txt website](https://carbontxt.org/tools/validator), as command line tool, or in a data pipeline,